 If you're a parent with kids living in the digital world, there's a good chance you've thought long and hard about screen time.
 You may have even resolved in the new year to create healthier screen time habits for your whole family.
-If you want to reduce screen time for your kids in 2020, the following tips can help.
+If you want to reduce screen time for your kids in the new year, the following tips can help.
 These guidelines can help set your kids up for a healthy, happy, screen-free new year.

 1. Set Hard Limits